stoutsock/vripper-project/README.md

 # VRipper!

-This is my spin for a cross platform gallery ripper app for [vipergirls](https://vipergirls.to) website.
+This is a cross platform gallery ripper app for [vipergirls](https://vipergirls.to) website.
 The purpose of this project is to build a robust and clean application to conveniently download photo galleries using modern web technologies, Java + Spring boot for the back end and angular + electron for the front end.